BeautifulInsitesInc/ESP32-Cam-wifi-manager-ota-updates/README.md

-# ESP32-CAM-Streaming-OTAU
-ESM32 Camera streaming server with OTA Update capability
+# ESP32 CAM with wifi manager and a multiclient capable streaming server#